callmekofi/bioviz/README.md

 Slowly but surely, it is plan that the visualizer will become a proper GUI of `biorbd`, allowing for instance to interactively modify a *bioMod* file or to perform biomechanical analyses.
 For now, there is one muscle analyses panel which is available.

 ### Muscle analyses panel
-By clicking on *Muscles* in the *Analyses* pane, the main window should expand showing a simple muscle analyses panel.
-In this panel you can select the muscle to plot and the DoF (degree-of-freedom) to run the analyses on.
-By default, the analyses are perform from $-\pi$ to $\pi$.
+The main window should expand by clicking on *Muscles* in the *Analyses* pane, showing a simple muscle analyses panel.
+In this panel, you can select the muscle to plot and the DoF (degree-of-freedom) to run the analyses.
+By default, the analyses are performed from $-\pi$ to $\pi$.
 The vertical bar shows the current position of the model.
 Changing the position's slider will automatically update the plots of the analyses.

-The *muscle length* plot shows the length of the muscle over the range of the select DoF assuming every other DoFs are constant.
+The *muscle length* plot shows the length of the muscle over the range of the select DoF, assuming every other DoFs are constant.

-The *moment arm* plot shows the moment arm about the selected DoF over the range of the selected DoF assuming every other DoFs are constant.
+The *moment arm* plot shows the moment arm about the selected DoF over the range of the chosen DoF, assuming every other DoFs are constant.

-The *passive forces* plot shows the forces of the passive element of the muscle (assuming there are passive elements) over  the range of the selected DoF assuming every other DoFs are constant.
+The *passive forces* plot shows the forces of the passive element of the muscle (assuming there are passive elements) over the range of the selected DoF, assuming every other DoFs are constant.

-Finally, the *active forces* plot shows the forces of the active element of the muscle (assuming there as active elements) over  the range of the selected DoF assuming every other DoFs are constant.
-Just next to the plot, there is a slider that activate the muscle (from 0% to 100% activation).
+Finally, the *active forces* plot shows the forces of the active element of the muscle (assuming there as active elements) over the range of the selected DoF, assuming every other DoFs are constant.
+Next to the plot, a slider activates the muscle (from 0% to 100% activation).

 # How to contribute